GfSE/SAF-Specification/stakeholders.md

 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which Operational Performer will operate or run the system?
+* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  I use them as basis for understanding interfaces on conceptual level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which operational activity shall be executed by which operational performer in the operational story?
 * Who provides the inputs to a critical function?
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
-* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Customer (Representative)
 Definition - Customer (Representative):
 (1) [SAF] The primary goal in a Customer (Representative) role is to represent the end-user, an individual, organization, or enterprise that benefits from the operation of the system.
 In this role the Customer (Representative) provides usage scenarios, user needs and requirements.